apify/apify-sdk-js/packages/apify/README.md

 [![Chat on discord](https://img.shields.io/discord/801163717915574323?label=discord)](https://discord.gg/jyEM2PRvMU)
 [![Build Status](https://github.com/apify/apify-sdk-js/actions/workflows/test-and-release.yaml/badge.svg?branch=master)](https://github.com/apify/apify-sdk-js/actions/workflows/test-and-release.yaml)

-Apify SDK provides the tools required to run your own Apify actors.
+Apify SDK provides the tools required to run your own Apify Actors.
 The crawlers and scraping related tools, previously included in Apify SDK (v2), have been split into a brand-new module - [`crawlee`](https://npmjs.org/crawlee), while keeping the Apify specific parts in this module.

 > Would you like to work with us on Crawlee, Apify SDK or similar projects?
 We are hiring [Node.js engineers](https://apify.com/jobs#senior-node.js-engineer).